Denise Faustman: Bacillus Calmette-Guerin vaccine

-Clinical trials
+Diabetes Clinical trials

 Faustman and co-workers published efficacy data from the Phase I trial NCT00607230 in 2012.
 In the double-blind, placebo-controlled proof-of-concept study, six participants with long-term (mean duration of disease 15 years) type 1 diabetes were randomized to repeated BCG vaccinations (n=3) or placebo (n=3).
 The participants were matched to control subjects without diabetes (n=6) and also compared to reference subjects with and without the disease.
 Blood samples were monitored weekly for 20 weeks.
 Two of the three BCG-treated participants experienced a transient but statistically significant rise in C-peptide levels compared to reference subjects.
 Participants who received BCG vaccination also experienced a transient increase in the number of circulating dead autoreactive T cells against insulin.
 One participant who was randomized to the placebo arm also had similar rises in C-peptide and dead autoreactive T cells after unexpectedly developing an acute infection with the Epstein-Barr virus; it, like the BCG vaccination, is known to induce TNF.
 Faustman et al. concluded that BCG treatment or EBV infection transiently modified the autoimmunity that underlies advanced type 1 diabetes.

-The data from the Phase I trial has sparked some controversy regarding the scientific rigor of the study, and the JDRF and the ADA made a joint statement listing concerns with the trial.
+In 2018, Faustman and colleagues published long-term follow-up data from participants in the original Phase I BCG vaccination trial.
+The study reported that three years after receiving two doses of the Bacillus Calmette–Guérin (BCG) vaccine administered four weeks apart, participants with longstanding type 1 diabetes demonstrated reductions in HbA1c levels to near-normal ranges.
+These improvements were reported to persist for an additional five years.
+The study also proposed that the observed blood sugar improvements were associated with a novel metabolic mechanism involving increased cellular glucose utilization through induced aerobic glycolysis.

+In 2026 Faustman and colleagues presented long term follow up of the Phase II clinical trial (NCT02081326) testing immunotherapy with multi-dose bacillus Calmette-Guérin (BCG) at the Scientific Session of the American Diabetes Association (ADA) including the full suite of diabetes biomarkers: including data on HbA1c, insulin use, C-peptide and time with normoglycemia.
+This 150-subject trial (100 BCG/50 placebo) included eight-year follow up of adults with juvenile-onset type 1 diabetes (T1D) as well as data on an exploratory group of adults with latent autoimmune diabetes in adults (LADA).
+All subjects were given a total of six BCG shots over five years.
+The results presented at the ADA meeting are also the first from a large, placebo-controlled clinical trial on BCG’s mechanisms of innate immunity and metabolic reprogramming that the Immunobiology Lab and colleagues around the world have been working on for many years.